 Garrett began his training in Walnut Creek, CA under the direction of Richard Cammack and Zola Dishong at the Contra Costa Ballet Centre.
-He went on to study on scholarship at San Francisco Ballet school and then in Pacific Northwest Ballet’s professional division.
+He went on to study on scholarship at San Francisco Ballet School and then in Pacific Northwest Ballet’s professional division.
 In 2001, Garrett joined San Francisco Ballet as a member of the corps de ballet and in 2005 was promoted to soloist.
-After dancing the extensive ballet repertory of SFB for 7 years, In 2008 he joined the Royal Ballet of Flanders in Antwerp, Belguim.
+After dancing the extensive ballet repertory of SFB for 7 years, In 2008 he joined the Royal Ballet of Flanders in Antwerp, Belgium.
 There, as a first soloist, he toured extensively throughout Europe and the world continuing to perform classically as well as delving into the work of European contemporary choreographers.
-In January of 2011, he returned to the United States to dance with Trey McIntyre Project.
+In January of 2011, he returned to the United States to dance with the Trey McIntyre Project.
 Following a world tour with TMP, Garrett joined Hubbard Street Dance Chicago in August of 2011.
 After dancing with HSDC for four years, including leading repertory roles and creating original work, in 2015 he transitioned into freelance performance work and teaching.
 Garrett is a seasonal member or SFDanceworks in San Francisco.
 Previously the Chair of the Dance Department at the New Mexico School for the Arts in Santa Fe, NM, Garrett was appointed the Artistic Director of Ballet Idaho in July 2018.
-Garrett was the recipient of the American Ballet Theatre national dance scholarship and graduated with honors with a B.A. in dance from St. Mary’s college of California.
+Garrett was the recipient of the American Ballet Theatre national dance scholarship and graduated with honors with a B.A. in dance from St. Mary’s College of California.

-Chief Creative Officer, Francisco Gella Dance Works
+Francisco Gella, Chief Creative Officer, Francisco Gella Dance Works

 Francisco Gella’s distinguished career as a professional dancer, choreographer, artistic director and dance educator in the genres of ballet, modern and contemporary dance, spans more than twenty-five years since he took his first ballet class at the University of Washington during his freshman year.
 Universities, schools, and companies seek after his award-winning innovative choreography, and highly effective inspirational teaching methods, across North America and around the globe.
 Francisco is the founding artistic director of Break The Floor’s ARIA Ballet Intensive, Ballet+ (beyond technique) Workshops, and is the lead ballet faculty for the 24 Seven Dance Convention.
 Born in Bacolod City, Philippines, Mr. Gella immigrated to the United States at age eleven.